-Clearly, the lower courts violated Mr. Wood's due process rights by rewriting Michigan's jury tampering statute to be unconstitutionally vague pursuant to all three vagueness doctrines.
+Third, the Trial Court's erroneous interpretation and application of the jury tampering statute impinged on Mr. Wood's First Amendment freedoms (see above for full the First Amendment overbreadth analysis).
+Clearly, the Trial Court violated Mr. Wood's due process rights by rewriting Michigan's jury tampering statute to be unconstitutionally vague pursuant to all three vagueness doctrines.
 This cannot stand.
-The lower courts' rewriting of the statute and Mr. Wood's conviction must be reversed.
+The Trial Court rewriting of the statute and Mr. Wood's conviction must be reversed.